Are you trying to fix the invalid JSON error in WordPress?

 Simply reach out to them via live chat or support ticket, and they may be able to help you fix it.
 You can read our guide on how to properly ask for WordPress support for more information.

 We hope this article helped you learn how to fix the invalid JSON error in WordPress.
-You may also want to see our complete handbook of the most common WordPress errors and how to fix them, along with our top picks for the best email marketing services for a small business.
+You may also want to see our guide on how to fix the “Destination Folder Already Exists” error, along with our complete handbook of the most common WordPress errors.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.